 With winter comes the risk of hypothermia.
 Hypothermia, defined as below-normal body temperature, can be life-threatening if not promptly treated.

-Symptoms of hypothermia may include:
+Late signs of hypothermia may include:

 Hypothermia is preventable.
 Some tips for avoiding hypothermia include: